Home Pest Library Ants Odorous House Ants

 Tapinoma sessile Odorous House Ant.
 Named for the rotten coconut smell when workers are crushed.

-Polygyne Multi-queen colony.
+Multi-queen colony Dozens of queens distributed across nest sites.
 Why killing workers with a spray does not end the infestation.

 Budding Colony expansion without a swarm flight.
 Queens split off with workers to start a new satellite.
 Triggered by repellent treatments.